 - Blood vessels become obstructed

 When the carotid arteries are blocked, you are at an increased risk of stroke, which is the 5th leading cause of death in the United States.
-Unfortunately, people with carotid artery disease often don’t even realize they have it.
+Unfortunately, people often don’t even realize they have it.

-Here’s a look at the risk factors and common symptoms for carotid artery disease, as well as along with common symptoms, diagnosis methods, and treatment procedures that you may experience at Maryland Vascular Specialists.
+Here’s a look at the risk factors and common symptoms, as well as along with common symptoms, diagnosis methods, and treatment procedures that you may experience at Maryland Vascular Specialists.